Factbox: Back to pubs, gyms and movies: plotting the road back to normal

 France will start relaxing a nightly curfew and allow cafes, bars and restaurants to offer outside service from May 19.
 The plan is first to push back the curfew to 9 p.m.
 (1900 GMT) from 7 p.m, and then to 11 p.m. from June 9, before scrapping it completely on June 30.

-Museums, cinemas and theatres will be allowed to reopen on May 19.
+All shops, museums, cinemas and theatres, will be allowed to reopen on May 19.
 Foreign tourists with a “health pass” will be able to visit France again from June 9.

+Parisian fashion houses will be allowed to organise live shows and presentations in July.

 GERMANY